1995parham-learning/influxdb101/README.md

 InfluxDB is a time series database in which you can store things like measurements.
 InfluxDB uses Flux query language.

-To start, you need to attach into the influx container:
+If you want to write queries and execute them, you can attach into its container:

 ```bash
 docker compose exec -ti influxdb bash